YottaDB/YDBDoc/ProgGuide/commands.rst

 Note that the routinename may only appear before the colon (:) delimiter.
 The integer expression offsets may be positive or negative, but they must always be delimited by a plus sign (+).

-For more information on entryrefs, refer to Chapter 5: “General Language Features of M”.
+For more information on entryrefs, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgGuide/langfeat.html>`_.

 ++++++++++++++++++++++++
 Examples of ZPRINT